jkstill/statops/README.md

 These are scripts I developed some years ago and have just added to my Github Repo.

-There are a things that need to be changed to start using them again, but not too much

 These are relevant only for scripts in the ./system_stats directory

+Dependencies removed

-- remove references to pwc.pl - was once password retrieval
-- remove references in shell scripts to db/server names
+~~- remove references to pwc.pl - was once password retrieval~~ ~~- remove references in shell scripts to db/server names~~

+These scripts now have their own version of functions.sh

-There is a dependency on this shell scripts [functions.sh](https://github.com/jkstill/shell-functions/blob/master/functions.sh) which should be copied or linked into the directory structure.
+~~There is a dependency on this shell scripts [functions.sh](https://github.com/jkstill/shell-functions/blob/master/functions.sh) which should be copied or linked into the directory structure.~~

+This is now done automatically.

-The FUNCTIONS_FILE variable will then need to be edited in the shell scripts in ./bin.
+~~The FUNCTIONS_FILE variable will then need to be edited in the shell scripts in ./bin.~~

 # directories